AlexanderMK/IP4-R/README.md

 ### Pig-Dice

 A JavaScript web app that implements the game Pig Dice.
-Written with the help of JQuery, Mocha, Chai, and Bootstrap.
+Written with the help of JQuery, and Bootstrap.

 ### Usage